Rajesh799363/week-1/README.md

 # week-1
-Develop a GIS-based hydrological model integrating real-time sensors and satellite data to monitor watershed health, optimize water allocation, and visualize scenarios via an interactive dashboard—enhancing water-use efficiency, reducing scarcity, and informing sustainable policy decisions.
+The Water Resource Management System is a frontend-only web application developed using HTML, CSS, and JavaScript.
+It is designed to help users effectively monitor and manage water resources by recording daily water usage and visualizing trends in storage levels.